Predestination and Human Responsibility

 The words “predetermined” and “foreknowledge” are connected by the Greek word kai.
 Our English Bibles do not translate the Greek word kai which means “and.”
 According to the Greek Granville Sharp rule, any time two nouns of the same case are connected by kai the words refer to the same thing if the definite article appears before the first noun and not the second.
 This means that “foreknowledge” and “predetermined” refer to the same thing.
 That is, God’s act of foreknowledge was also an act of predestinating people to be conformed to the image of Jesus Christ.
 God does not predetermine because He foreknows.
 He foreknows because He predetermined.
 That was His plan.

-Acts 3:16 reveals that faith does not occur because of any choice we make.
+Acts 3:16 reveals that faith does not occur because of any decision we make.
 Here is the verse.

 And on the basis of faith in His name, it is the name of Jesus which has strengthened this man whom you see and know; and the faith which comes through Him has given him this perfect health in the presence of you all.
 Acts 3:16 (NASB)

-Here we discover that faith is not a work.
-It is not something that we develop, create or generate.
+Notice that faith cannot be a work since it is not something that we develop, create or generate.
 Faith comes though Jesus Christ and not through the individual.
 Faith comes from God as a gift.
-So God cannot look down through history and discover if someone will believe since no one can believe in Jesus unless God gives them the faith to do so.
+God did not look down through history and discover if someone will believe in Christ since He gives them the faith.
+No one can believe in Jesus unless God gives them the faith.

 God did not look into the future to see who would accept Jesus if given a chance.
 Romans 8:28-30 does not teach that.
 The passage teaches that God looked ahead and selected those whom He desired.
 His foreknowledge was part of the act of choosing.